TL;DR

 - Implement code-splitting to load only necessary JavaScript on the initial page load.

-2. Run Performance Analysis with GTmetrix
+2. Run performance analysis with GTmetrix

 GTmetrix provides a more extensive set of performance metrics and customization options that will help you build a better optimization strategy.

-• Time to First Byte (TTFB): TTFB measures the time it takes for the browser to receive the first byte of data from the web server after making an HTTP request.
-It's a crucial metric because it reflects server response times, including DNS resolution, server processing, and network latency.
+- TTFB measures the time it takes for the browser to receive the first byte of data from the web server after making an HTTP request.
+It’s a crucial metric because it reflects server response times, including DNS resolution, server processing, and network latency.
 For a good user experience, aim for a TTFB of under 100 to 200 milliseconds.

 To reduce TTFB: